How to Sell a House to a Friend So No One Feels Cheated: 11 Do’s and Don’ts

 Over the years, Kaminsky has seen sellers reconcile their need to help a friend and receive a fair sales price in creative ways.
 “I find sellers are willing to discount to the level that they’re not paying it to a realtor,” says Kaminsky.
 “The seller may say, ‘I’ll give you 2% off because I’m getting 2% off on the commission.
 Then, we’re all happy.’”

-Don’t: Forget about clearing title
+Don’t: Forget about clearing the title

-You must clear title — in other words, prove ownership without any additional claims to (or “encumbrances” on) the property — before you can sell a home to anyone, including your friend.
+You must clear the title — in other words, prove ownership without any additional claims to (or “encumbrances” on) the property — before you can sell a home to anyone, including your friend.

 A title company or real estate attorney will conduct what’s called a title search as a step in the due diligence period of a home purchase.
 A title search is a comprehensive evaluation of records, sources, and documents to identify all available and relevant title information about a particular property.